Charles Conaway

-Charles Conaway is an American businessman who is best known for having been the CEO of Kmart.
-He has also been the President and Chief Operating Officer of CVS Corporation.
+Charles Conaway is an American businessman who is best known as the former CEO of Kmart.
+He has also been the president and chief operating officer of CVS Corporation.

-Academic background
+Education

 Conaway holds an MBA from the University of Michigan.

 Career

-Before joining Kmart, Conaway was the President and COO of CVS Corp.
-Conaway became Chairman and CEO of Kmart in April, 2000.
+Before joining Kmart, Conaway was the President and COO of CVS.
+Conaway became chairman and CEO of Kmart in April 2000.

 S.E.C. lawsuit

 In 2005, the U.S. Securities and Exchange Commission filed a lawsuit that accused him of misleading Kmart investors prior to the company's bankruptcy in 2002.
 The S.E.C. originally sought $22 million from Conaway.
 A jury found him liable in a trial four years later, in 2009.
 While he initially appealed the decision, Conaway dropped his appeal in November 2010 and agreed to pay a $5.5 million settlement.